MicrosoftDocs/biztalk-docs/biztalk/core/logic-app-adapter.md

 The URL of this IIS application is used by the BizTalk Connector (in your logic app) to use the data gateway on your BizTalk Server.

+#### BizTalk Server 2020 and newer

+1. Configure the REST APIs using the BizTalk Configuration Wizard.
+For help with configuration, please refer to the [Configuration Guide](../install-and-config-guides/configure-biztalk-server.md).
+For more details about the REST APIs, please refer to the [BizTalk REST API Reference](https://docs.microsoft.com/rest/api/biztalk)
+2. Open a web browser, and go to `http://localhost/BizTalkManagementService/Schemas`.
+Either a list of schemas display, or you are prompted to open/save `schemas.json`.
+The actual result depends on your web browser.
+If neither of these happens, then please check your REST API configuration.

 ##### BizTalk Server 2016

 1. Open the Internet Information Services (IIS) Manager.